azalamri/capstone-project-flight-delay-predictiojn-/README.md

 ## Motivation

-Flight delays cause a lot of problems for both airports and individuals.

-in this analysis, I've attempted to tackle flight delays using machine learning. you can find a detailed explanation on a medium post [here](https://medium.com/@azalamri3/predicting-flights-delays-using-machine-learning-bfe24999dee4)
+Flight delays cause a lot of problems for both airports and individuals Thats where the idea of this analysis came from, I've attempted to tackle flight delays using machine learning. you can find a detailed explanation on a medium post [here](https://medium.com/@azalamri3/predicting-flights-delays-using-machine-learning-bfe24999dee4)

 ## Installations